AsmaSaiyed/Module20_credit-risk-classification-supervised-learning/README.md

 4. Answer the following question: How well does the logistic regression model predict both the 0 (healthy loan) and 1 (high-risk loan) labels?

 ## Write a Credit Risk Analysis Report
 Write a brief report that includes a summary and analysis of the performance of the machine learning models that you used in this homework.
-You should write this report as the README.md file included in your GitHub repository.

 Structure your report by using the report template that Starter_Code.zip includes, ensuring that it contains the following: